Home » Recipes » Summer » Asian Chicken Lettuce Wraps

 Chopped Cilantro with Shredded Carrots and Minced Shallot | cookingwithcassandra.com

-Step Two: Now we’re ready to make the peanut sauce!
-This will be drizzled onto your wraps and will also make a very nice dipping sauce.
-In a small bowl, whisk together peanut butter, soy sauce, lime juice, brown sugar, and ginger.
-Whisk in 2-3 tablespoons of water if needed until you reach a smooth consistency.
-We will then set this in the fridge until we’re ready to serve.
+Step Two: Make the peanut sauce — This will be drizzled onto your wraps and will also make a mouthwatering dipping sauce.
+In a small bowl, whisk together the peanut butter, soy sauce, lime juice, brown sugar, and ginger until smooth.
+If it feels too thick, add 2–3 tablespoons of water until it’s pourable.
+Pop it in the fridge — chilling helps the flavours meld while you cook the chicken.

 Peanut Sauce Ingredients | cookingwithcassandra.com